Iamphabulouz/Iamphabulouz/README.md

 - 🥰 My name is Anamekwe Cynthia
 - 🏡 I live in Abuja Nigeria
-- 🔭 I’m currently working on transitioning into tech
+- 🔭 I’m currently working on transitioning into tech.
-- 🌱 I’m currently learning software engineering on ALX and Coursera
+- 🌱 I’m currently learning and I'm open to suggestions.
-- 👯 I’m looking to collaborate on projects for newbies like me
+- 👯 I’m looking to collaborate on projects for newbies like me.
 - ⚡ Fun fact: I love love dogs 🐶.